 Much like retro arcades, it’s not difficult to see why location-based VR gaming is an attractive option for most consumers.
 For one, a decent VR setup can easily cost hundreds of dollars for a headset alone.
 The costs are so prohibitive that, of the 214 million gamers in the US, only 29% can afford a VR system at home.
 Additionally, VR consoles require plenty of space to move around, which not all gamers have at home.
 Storage might also be a problem as the headsets can be bulky and unwieldy.
 Some gamers even complain of motion sickness and nausea after using them.

 Thankfully, VR has been making strides towards more lightweight equipment in recent years, thanks to metal-core PCBs.
 These innovations allow processing hardware to deliver high-quality graphics and performance without taking up too much room — as is the trend with most devices today.

 Challenges in the VR Gaming Industry

 Still, it’s not all fun and games in the VRcade industry, which has its share of problems to deal with.
-The aforementioned “VR sickness” is a common complaint that pops up in player feedback.
-As a safety concern, this is something that game developers and hardware manufacturers are working hard to address.
+The aforementioned “VR sickness” is a common complaint in player feedback.
+It is something that game developers and hardware manufacturers are working hard to address as a safety concern.